Cholesterol & Blood Pressure

 So one of the best ways to lower your blood pressure naturally is by drinking water.

-Water for lowering cholesterol and blood pressure
+Benefits Of Water for lowering cholesterol and blood pressure

 To get the maximum health benefits, it is recommended that you drink 8 to 10 ounce glasses of water per day.
 Also make sure to drink more water when you exercise.
 You lose water through sweat.
 So to get the full benefits, you need to hydrate well before during and after exercise.